 In this session, you’ll learn what researchers have found to be the most compelling set of motivators for Hispanic entrepreneurs, as well as new research on the effectiveness—or lack of effectiveness—of home parties, digital parties, online sales, websites and other channels.

-You’ll also hear how new case studies, textbooks and research on women and entrepreneurship is mainstreaming direct selling by demonstrating the power of the channel and its ability to empower women personally and professionally.
+You’ll also hear how new case studies, textbooks and research on women and entrepreneurship are mainstreaming direct selling by demonstrating the power of the channel and its ability to empower women personally and professionally.